 No, you don’t need to.
 But if you do it will compost faster.
 But, as I say elsewhere making compost isn’t a race.

 There are loads of expensive products that claim to speed up composting.
 Most of them work to an extent.
 But the real secret is they all add nitrogen to the heap.
 Thats what does it.
 Old gardeners used to add urine.
 It’s high in nitrogen.
 Blood or dried blood also works for the same reason as does fresh poultry manure, feathers, grass mowings and spent coffee grounds.
 But whatever you use ensure its in modest quantities.
 Too much is as bad as too little.
 And a deep layer of grass being added will just slump into a smelly wet mass that stinks.
 Keep stirring grass and it makes good compost.

 Yes.
 The only proviso being they need to be dead.
 If in doubt leaving them in the sun for a while does for most weeds.
 And most weeds die just by being added to the heap. the lack of light and heat kills them.
 An alternative way is to soak them in water for a week or two.
 I don’t do this though, it’s a smelly process.

 I add docks, ivy, couch grass and much else.
 The only thing that seems to regularly persist are Montbretia corms They seem too thrive in cold compost heaps.

 Things like couch very rarely survive if put in late and near the top of the heap.
 But on the rare occasion I’ve had any I’ve just gently tugged on a root and pulled it free.
 The live stuff and then gone into my next heap!
 Why waste it?

 Do I Need To Buy a Bin to Make Compost?

 No. A heap is all you need.

-What Can I Put in the Compost Heap?
+Where Can I Put the Compost Heap?

 Anywhere where it’s not in the way.
 But ideally somewhere where it’s easy to get to.